 Healing Illinois is a racial healing initiative of the Illinois Department of Human Services (IDHS), in partnership with The Chicago Community Trust, designed to distribute $4.5 million grants to organizations across the state to begin, or continue, the work of racial healing.

 As a subcontractor of this initiative, the Southern Illinois Community Foundation encourages applicants to call our office for assistance.
-At no cost, we can provide applicants the assistance they need to host online/virtual meetings in order to help your plannings and projects more efficient.
+At no cost, we can provide applicants the assistance they need to host online/virtual meetings in order to help your plannings and projects more efficiently.

 In order to be eligible, applicant must be a nonprofit organization with a with evidence that it has been recognized by the Internal Revenue Service as an organization described in Section 501(c)(3) of the Code, and in good standing with the Illinois Secretary of State, or part of a school or other local governmental agency.